KristianMatustik/Diplomka_v0.1/README.md

-First functioning version of an application for my diploma thesis.
-Mostly a prototype I will be completely overhauling.
+First functioning version (prototype) of an application for my diploma thesis.

-The applications purpose is to optimize pacing strategy for an individual cycling race based on set parameters such as the given course and wind speed for specified riders abilities.
+Served to experiment with and test different methods, as well as for basic visualisation of some results.
+Final developed app at https://github.com/KristianMatustik/PowerOptimizer